A Matter of Honor

 The Honor Council is made up of nine Upper School students who are elected, without campaign, by the student body each year.
 These officers consist of a speaker—who is always a senior—and two representatives from each grade.
 All must maintain a 3.5 grade point average.

-“This type of conditioning helps prepare students for the real world,” says Carla Roach.
+“This type of conditioning helps prepare students for the real world,” says the Honor Council’s faculty advisor.
 “When they get to college, for example, they will be held accountable for plagiarism, so they have to adhere to the same standards here at USJ.
 The Honor Council helps make this a reality.”

 During an assembly at the beginning of each school year, Upper School students recite the Honor Code oath, thereby accepting their responsibility for the Honor Code on campus and at all school functions.
 Students are charged with supporting the community of trust and integrity embodied in this code and are expected not to condone the violation of this code by others.